talkjs/tutorials/how-to-add-chat-to-a-rails-app-with-talkjs/how-to-add-chat-to-a-rails-app-with-talkjs.md

 User.create(name: "Ray", email: "ray.mitchelle@example.com", id: "ray.mitchelle", photoUrl: "https://talkjs.com/new-web/avatar-4.jpg", role: "default")
 ```

 These are commands to create three users with the fields specified.
-We've used fields that are analogous to a TalkJS user so that it is straightforward to create them and start conversations.
+We've used fields that match those of a [TalkJS user](https://talkjs.com/docs/Reference/Concepts/Users/) so that it is straightforward to create them and start conversations.
 To add this to our database, run:

 ```bash
 rails db:seed